-Both the MAGNATRAC RS1000 and MAGNATRAC MH8000 models offer just the right amount of “umph” when it comes to projects involving grading, leveling, and moving dirt.
-Whether you’re a home-builder, homesteader, or someone who just likes to take on projects around your property, these personal dozers have power that really pack a punch.
+All the MAGNATRAC® models offer just the right amount of “umph” when it comes to projects involving grading, leveling, and moving dirt.
+Whether you’re a homeowner, homesteader, or contractor, these small dozers have power that really pack a punch.

-The MAGNATRAC RS1000 is geared toward small hobby farms and homeowners, while the MAGNATRAC MH8000 model is tailored toward people like Stephen, who are homesteaders, but also bridges slightly into the lighter commercial work categories while still being useful for rural homestead use…such as digging basements!
+The MAGNATRAC® RS1000 is geared toward small hobby farms and homeowners, while the MAGNATRAC® MH4900 model is tailored toward people like Stephen, who are homesteaders, but also bridges slightly into the lighter commercial work categories while still being useful for rural homestead use…such as digging basements!

 “My house is done,” he says, “but I’m still using the MAGNATRAC® for landscaping and hauling things around.”